KDE/mygnuhealth/doc/mygnuhealth.rst

 The Medical Genetics context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The structucture of a Page of Life is constant for all domains and
+The structure of a Page of Life is constant for all domains and
 contexts, with the **exception** of the *Medical Genetics* context.

 Thanks to **UniProt** [#uniprot]_, MyGNUHealth provides an up-to-date dataset